95% discount, holidays in Dubai: Dates of 14 major events of 2025 revealed

 During this time, the city is transformed into a vibrant destination through community events, artworks and illuminated installations, night markets, in addition to a wide range of dining experiences, including special menus in Ramadan tents, and retail offers.

-After the holy month comes to an end, everyone celebrates Eid Al Fit, during which residents and visitors can take advantage of special discounts, book cheap accommodation packages and enjoy entertainment experiences.
+After the holy month comes to an end, everyone celebrates Eid Al Fitr, during which residents and visitors can take advantage of special discounts, book cheap accommodation packages and enjoy entertainment experiences.

 One of the major shopping initiatives, the three days of super sale will be returning in 2025.
 Offers will range from 25 per cent to 90 per cent and will be applied on a range of products, including clothing, shoes, accessories, electronics, furniture, home appliances and grocery products.